To enjoy the full Mail & Guardian online experience: please upgrade your browser

 In the first Twilight film, lovely young Bella Swan couldn’t have sex with her vampire beau in case he got carried away and bit her.
 In The Twilight Saga: New Moon, on the other hand, Bella can’t get it on with her werewolf suitor in case he gets carried away and claws the bejeepers out of her.

 In the next in the series, Bella won’t have sex with the Mummy in case he gets carried away and strangles her with a bit of manky old bandage, and in the film after that, she mustn’t shag Frankenstein’s monster in case he gets carried away and rams his electrified neck-bolts into her ears.
-There will be no end to the parade of neo-horror archetypes who are not getting anywhere near Bella’s silver ring of abstinence.

 After a terrifically enjoyable start, the Twilight series is settling into a somewhat predictable groove, with its tragi-romantic motif of not having sex becoming a bit gimmicky and worn.
 At the beginning of this film, directed by Chris Weitz, Bella (Kristen Stewart) turns 18 and starts worrying about becoming the older woman to her eternally youthful undead boyfriend Edward Cullen, played by Robert Pattinson.
 So, with his heart audibly breaking, Edward finally bites the bullet—as it were—and leaves her for her own good, settling, apparently, in Rio de Janeiro, that city being glimpsed subliminally just once.
 Poor post-breakup Bella mopes and whinges as the months drag past, taking refuge in dangerous not-sex activities such as motorbike-riding.